Penn National Online Sportsbook PA

 Penn’s only remaining major ongoing fight with gaming regulators is to continue to try to decrease the exorbitant tax rate that online operators are being asked to pay, though progress here is the biggest uphill battle it has faced.
 Still, no matter the outcome Penn National will continue to attempt to garner a significant share of the new market by putting forth an ambitious offering for both its online casino and sportsbook.

 Penn National began taking wagers on sporting events in the Mississippi market in August, and partner William Hill has been operating in New Jersey in land-based facilities since June and online since the beginning of September.
-The success in opening the first Pennsylvania sportsbook in November has been an amazing step in a long journey.
+The success in opening the first Pennsylvania sportsbook in November has been an amazing step in a long journey and although Hollywood Casino has not launched an online sportsbook themselves, their other property, Meadows Casino it the jackpot by partnering with DraftKings online sportsbook who is among the leaders in the industry.
+With over 85% of all sports bets being placed online, it would greatly benefit Penn National to get the William Hill brand into the mix.

 Outlook for Penn National Sportsbook

 Penn National and the Hollywood Casino can not have been more transparent about the proactive strategy towards every new gambling vertical the state intends to allow.

 Even with several competitors now joining the market, the sportsbook is generating impressive revenues for the casino.
-The operator will do its best to capitalize on the advantage it gained in early market share since the temporary facility opened, and work quickly to get its permanent facility complete and its online offering launched to further cement the early lead.
+The operator will do its best to capitalize on the advantage it gained in early market share since the sportsbook opened, and getting an online sportsbook launched to stay competitive in what is becoming a busy PA market.

 No matter which way the market share ends up dividing, Hollywood Casino is running a formidable and lucrative operation.
-Penn National will be enjoying significant gains both at the physical book and online.
+Penn National will be enjoying significant gains both at the physical book and eventually online.
 And if, along the way, it manages to convince the state that a more reasonable tax rate for online sportsbooks is called for, so much the better.
 Just don’t count on it.